NeedleChain: Measuring Intact Context Comprehension Capability of Large Language Models: Experiments

 \subsection{Case Study: Question Variants}

-The complexity of reflecting information from a given context can vary significantly depending on the question.
-For instance, when using the context we designed for NeedleStack, a question like "What is the total salary of all mentioned individuals?" requires the language model to integrate all context information.
-We propose two types of questions to identify performance differences between them.
-Experimental results are presented in Figure~\ref{fig:question}.
+One can, in principle, construct an evaluation that requires aggregating all information in the given context simply by adjusting the query.
+For instance, even when using NeedleStack(NS), a question like "What is the total salary of all mentioned individuals?" requires the language model to integrate all context information.
+Building on this intuition, we propose two types of questions to more deeply analyze context understanding and to distinguish performance across these settings.
+Figure~\ref{fig:question} reports the experimental results.

-The experimental results demonstrate that when using $q_{total}$ for questioning, the performance of NS significantly declines, with scores dropping below 10 for all LLMs when $k = 20$.
-This underscores the validity of our constructed data and clearly highlights the limitations in the LLMs' LC capabilities when fully integrating 20 pieces of information.

-Notably, when using $q_{total}$, the performance on the NeedleChain benchmark exceeds that of the NS benchmark.
-This indicates that \textbf{deeper semantic connections (\emph{i.e.} reasoning path among context) enhance comprehension more than less interrelated contexts}.
-These experimental results suggest a practical strategy for enhancing LC comprehension ability of LLMs: Structuring context to emphasize interrelations between information can improve context understanding capabilities.
-We analyze in the subsequent sections how a reasoning path in the context supports an intact understanding.
+The experimental results demonstrate that when using $q_{total}$, the performance of NS significantly declines, with scores dropping below 10 for all LLMs at $k = 20$.
+Notably, when using $q_{total}$, the performance on the \textsc{NeedleChain} benchmark exceeds that of the NS benchmark.
+This indicates that \textbf{deeper semantic connections (\emph{i.e.}, explicit reasoning paths within the context) enhance comprehension more than less interrelated contexts}.
+In a subsequent section, we further show how the design of \textsc{NeedleChain} provides additional insight into the context comprehension abilities of LLMs.